 Rodney Shakespeare taught in UK schools and colleges for thirteen years.
-He was Visiting Professor of Binary Economics at Trisakti University, Jakarta, Indonesia (holding the only academic post in the subject in the world), and is the author or co-author of four books.
+He was Visiting Professor of Binary Economics at Trisakti University, Jakarta, Indonesia (holding the only academic post in the subject in the world), and is the author or co-author of five books.
+His latest book (in preparation) is A New Paradigm Response.
 Binary Economics is a new paradigm economics which addresses the technological shift now smashing out traditional well-paid jobs and upholds democratic economic rights as well as the usual political ones.
 He is the author of http://www.binaryeconomics.net